BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 line=42
 __TODO: Take a screenshot of the code you wrote to test this and the resulted print (s2)__

 6. Notice how the output has a number in place of the COMMA enum-type.
 We need to fix this.
-Add the following function to "Token.h".
+Add the following function to Token.h.
+You will need to call this function in `Token::toString()`
 ```c++
 string typeName(TokenType type) const {
   switch (type) {